Legacy.com: Affiliations

+Guestbook

 Legacy.com attaches a publicly accessible guestbook to most of the obituaries it hosts, which enables anyone with an Internet connection to pay tribute to someone whose obituary appears in one of Legacy.com's affiliate newspapers or is self-published on Legacy.com.
 The company reviews more than 1,000,000 guestbook entries each month to make sure that entries are appropriate and sensitive to those close to the family.
 About 75 percent of all guestbooks receive entries.
 As of 2016, the company was approaching 100 million guestbook entries on its site.